a-barletta/a-barletta.github.io/_posts/2023-06-18-We-Need-to-Talk-about-Taylor-Swift.md

 But what is the thing “they can’t take away?”
 I think it’s her music.
 Music is why Taylor did all of this in the first place–it is her passion.
 This line was Taylor saying “Oh, you have an issue with me/my career?
 Sounds like a you problem.”

 And the last few lines are Taylor looking back at her younger self and telling her to take more risks and be present in the moment.
 Stop worrying about everyone else.
-You are who you are no matter what anybody else says.
+You are who you are no matter what anybody says.

 _Final Chorus_
 You're on your own, kid